How Tai Chi Calms Anxiety and Resets the Amygdala

 When movement is slow, coordinated, and intentional, the brain shifts attention to:

 This reduces DMN dominance and creates a temporary silence in the mental narrative.
-The mind is not wandering into fear.
-It is anchored into the present moment.
+The mind stops wandering into fear and anchors into the present.

-As the DMN quiets, the amygdala has fewer signals that suggest threat.
-This is why Tai Chi feels mentally spacious and emotionally clean.
-The brain is practicing nonreactive presence.
+As the DMN quiets, the amygdala receives fewer signals suggesting threat.
+The brain practices nonreactive presence.

 2. Interoceptive Accuracy